-The reason potential e-cig claims may be more complicated than other product liability claims is due to the nature of the e-cigarette market.
-In the stories that identify and show pictures of the e-cig, which failed and injured its user, it appears that the e-cigs in question are not fully assembled products, but rather mods.
-To use an example of more familiar to people who do not use electronic cigarettes, rather than being a chair or table or a single product from a single manufacturer, many e-cigs are the equivalent of an entire dining room set.
+The reason potential e-cig claims may be more complicated than other product liability claims is the modular construction of e-cigarettes.
+In the stories that identify and show pictures of e-cigs that have failed and injured their users, it appears that the e-cigs in question are not fully assembled products, but rather collections of mods from different manufacturers assembled in one unit.
+To use an example that may be more familiar to people who do not use electronic cigarettes, rather than being a chair, table or other single product from a single manufacturer, many e-cigs are the equivalent of an entire dining room set.

 For example, let's say that you were eating dinner in your dining room and one of the legs of your dinner table collapsed.
 In the process, your wine glass fell over, broke, and cut you pretty severely, so that you needed to go to the hospital for stitches.
-We can all see that although the wine glass was the object, which directly injured you, it was a possible manufacturing defect with the table leg that led to your injury, since tables generally don't collapse under normal use.
+We can all see that although the wine glass was the object that directly injured you, it was a possible manufacturing defect with the table leg that actually caused your injury, since tables generally don't collapse under normal use.
 It seems to be pretty cut and dry.

-However, let's tweak the scenario and instead of regular wine glasses, you had a whole set of massive 100 pound giant glasses, which were sold to you as wine glasses (I know 100-lb wine glasses are absurd, but bear with me for a second).
-If you had your table set with 8 of these behemoths, like you would set a table with any other wine glass, there's a fairly good chance your dinner table was not designed to support that much weight.
+However, let's tweak the scenario a bit.
+Suppose that, instead of regular wine glasses, you had a whole set of massive 100 pound giant glasses, which were sold to you as wine glasses (I know the idea of 100-lb wine glasses is absurd, but bear with me for a second).
+If you had your table set with 8 of these behemoths, the same way you might set a table with any other wine glass, there's a fairly good chance your dinner table was not designed to support that much weight.
 This time, the table collapses again, due to the tremendous weight of the world's biggest wine glasses.
-The glasses again break and give you a pretty nasty cut.
+As in the example above, the glasses break and give you a pretty nasty cut.
 Would anyone still blame the table manufacturer for making a defective product?
 Of course not.
-Instead we would ask, "Why anyone would manufacture and market a set of 100 lb. wine glasses?"
-Since e-cigs are more like an entire dining room set than an individual piece of furniture, it is necessary to determine, which particular piece is responsible for the injury, just like in the examples above where different products caused the same injury.
+Instead we would ask, "Why would anyone manufacture and market a set of 100 lb. wine glasses?"
+Since e-cigs are more like an entire dining room set than an individual piece of furniture, it is necessary to determine, which particular piece is responsible for the injury, just as in the examples above where different products caused the same injury.

 E-cig mods are meant to be customizable by the user.
 There are three main components, the battery, the atomizer (a coil for vaporizing the vape liquid, or "juice"), and a juice tank.
 Mod kits merely function as a means for assembling these components.
 Many of these components are manufactured by different companies, meaning that attributing liability for injuries can be a tricky proposition at best.
 It is made more difficult in Texas because manufacturers are shielded from liability if a product has been modified by the consumer.
 Modification kits by their very nature invite the consumer to modify their product.
 If it is modified too much from how the product came out of the box, it is possible that in some situations a manufacturer would attempt to blame the e-cig user for causing their own injuries.

 To get a clearer understanding of this concept, it is helpful to visualize a car.
 Imagine that you bought yourself a brand new Ford F-150.
-For whatever reason, you did not like the braking system, which came with your new truck, so you decide that you and a buddy are going to rent a shop and totally redo the brakes on your truck.
+For whatever reason, you did not like the braking system that came with your new truck, so you decide that you and a buddy are going to rent a shop and totally redo the brakes on your truck.
 After you get done, you take your new truck on the road and the brakes fail, resulting in an accident that injures you and your buddy.
-I think anyone can see that it would be completely unfair if one could turn around and make a claim against Ford for making a dangerous truck, when they had absolutely nothing to with the modifications that you made.
+I would hope anyone could see that it would be completely unfair if one was then allowed to turn around and make a claim against Ford for making a dangerous truck, when they had absolutely nothing to do with the modifications that you made.
 The same type of protection applies to some degree to the manufacturers of e-cig parts.
 In addition to giving the consumer the ability to personalize their e-cig, mods sometimes have the added ability of providing more legal protection to the manufacturers.

-As with anything in the law, this protection is not absolute and both manufacturers and experienced product liability attorneys knows this.
-While a manufacturer may argue that their particular component design is perfectly safe when used properly, they have a duty to warn consumers of potential, known risks associated with misuse of the product.
-In product liability, these are what are known as marketing defects.
-Marketing defects generally fall into four categories:
+As with anything in the law, this protection is not absolute, and both manufacturers and experienced product liability attorneys knows this.
+While a manufacturer may argue that their particular component design is perfectly safe when used properly, they have a duty to warn consumers of potential risks known to be associated with misuse of the product.
+In product liability, failure to do so involves what are known as marketing defects, and they generally fall into four categories: